 Specific antibody deficiency describes a deficient-specific antibody response to polysaccharide antigens in an individual with normal responses to protein antigens, normal serum levels of immunoglobulins, and normal immunoglobulin G (IgG) subclass concentrations.

 This topic will discuss the epidemiology, pathogenesis, evaluation, diagnosis, and management of this disorder.
-A detailed discussion of the interpretation of vaccine responses and an overview of humoral immune deficiencies are presented elsewhere.
-(See "Assessing the immunologic response to vaccination" and "Primary humoral immune deficiencies: An overview".)
+A detailed discussion of the interpretation of vaccine responses and an overview of humoral immunodeficiencies are presented elsewhere.
+(See "Assessing the immunologic response to vaccination" and "Primary humoral immunodeficiencies: An overview".)

 Specific antibody deficiency was first reported in a small group of patients in the early 1980s [1,2].
 Subsequently, it was established that a deficient-specific antibody response to polysaccharide antigens can be seen in both children and adults [3-6].
 It is one of the most commonly identified immune defects among patients presenting with recurrent and/or severe sinopulmonary infections.
 (See 'Epidemiology' below.)

 Specific antibody deficiency may be identified as part of a host of distinct primary or secondary immunodeficiency disorders, such as common variable immunodeficiency or asplenia, or it may exist in isolation, as the only identifiable immune problem [7-12].